What Can You Do with a Master’s in Legal Studies?

 Court Reporter

-Court reporters are responsible for documenting everything said during trials, depositions and other legal proceedings—word-for-word.
+Court reporters are responsible for documenting everything said during trials, depositions, and other legal proceedings—word-for-word.

 Probation Officer